faith7/Projects/Project3_Linux Configuration/README.md

 Linux Server Configuration is a part of Udacity Full Stack NanoDegree Program.
 This project is to deploy the web application from the previous project(Project 2 - Item catalog) that used to be hosted on a local machine.
 Using apache server

+## Configuration informaiton
+IP address :  54.172.77.105
+Port for the ssh : 2200
+Url for the application:www.graceruns.com

 ## Technologies for this project
   - Amazon AWS Lightsail(Ubuntu 18.04.3)
   - Linux Server